JonathanBrown003/School_District_Analysis/README.md

 We also found that charter schools had considerably better student scores across in the board in every category measured:

 ![](https://github.com/JonathanBrown003/School_District_Analysis/blob/803ea7ebaccfeeb229bec6d3ee73f2f49af23b5a/Resources/Charter_Schools.PNG)

+## Summary
+Changes that occured as a result of 9th grade student scores at Thomas High School having their scores replaced with NaN include an entire grade of students not counted.
+This didn't affect the data much however as the average scores were still around 83% according to our analysis.
+The overall percentages for math and reading scores were marginally affected at Thomas High School.